-The Poultry Club of Great Britain will ensure that any allegations made against members or member of staff will be dealt with swiftly.
+The PCGB will ensure that any allegations made against members or member of staff will be dealt with swiftly.

 Where a member of staff/volunteer is thought to have committed a criminal offence the police will be informed.
 If a crime has been witnessed the police should be contacted immediately.